shippj/Jistary/README.md

 ## COMMANDS.TXT
 Jistary reads this file each time it starts.

 The 1st column is the “key” the user will type to activate the command in the 3rd column.
-It can be 1 or more characters.
+The key can be 1 or more characters.
 There can be duplicates.

 The 2nd column is what gets displayed to the user when they type the key.

+The 3rd column is the website or command to be executed.  {query} will get replaced with whatever the user types after they key.

 The 4th column is optional.
 It’s for passing command line parameters to programs, such as ping.